yawsamcode/single-price-grid-component/README.md

 <a name="readme-top"></a>
 <h1 align="center">Single Price Grid Component</h1>

-<p>This is a solution to the [Single price grid component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.  </p>
+This is a solution to the [Single price grid component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## 📝 Table of contents